Philippine Navy: Naval Combat Engineer Brigade (NCEBde)

-The Naval Combat Engineer Brigade (NCEBde), more popularly known as the Seabees, is tasked with combat engineering and amphibious construction in support of Fleet-Marine operations.
+The Naval Combat Engineer Brigade, more popularly known as the Seabees (patterned after their US Navy counterparts), is tasked with combat engineering and amphibious construction in support of Fleet-Marine operations.
 Naval combat engineers perform tasks such as mobility, counter-mobility, assault, survivability and construction in the conduct of ground combat and amphibious operations.
-It executes under combat conditions the construction of roads, bridges and other vital infrastructures; the rehabilitation of piers, harbors and beach facilities; and harbor clearing and salvage works.
+Living up to its motto of "We build, we fight!", and their homage to their US Navy counterparts of "Can do!", NCEBde executes under combat conditions the construction of roads, bridges and other vital infrastructures; the rehabilitation of piers, harbors and beach facilities; and harbor clearing and salvage works.
 Alongside the Philippine Marine Corps, the NCEBde is charged with the manning and security of naval garrisons in the contested shoals and islands claimed by the Philippines in the South China Sea.
-The motto of the Seabees is "We build, We fight!"